FabriceNeyret/DesmosGallery/README.md

 # Usage
 Navigate to the main calculator page of Desmos.com, wait for the button "Get Gallery" to appear in the top-right corner of the page.
 If it is disabled, you should just need to update the view e.g. by dragging it a bit with the mouse.
 Click on the button to save the gallery as an html file to install wherever you wish, and to display a new tab containing your personnal gallery of graphs ( for verification, save or copy-paste it as any web content, or just to admire :-) ).

-Attention: only display 2D and 3D graphs.
+Attention: only displays 2D and 3D graphs.

 # Installation
 Once you have installed TamperMonkey/GreaseMonkey/variant plugin in your favorite browser, then it's as for any script: click on the name.user.js file above, then "raw".
 Tampermonkey should then directly propose to install the script, otherwise click on your Monkey plugin icon shortcut and manually copy-paste the code as a new script.